-Our online blog posts articles from Dianna Hardy, articles from other complementary health therapists and healers, as well as updates on all our courses and workshops.
+Our online blog started off as a personal blog recapitulating Dianna's past, and now posts more broad spiritual and wellness articles from Dianna Hardy and others in the field, as well as updates on all courses and workshops.

 You can subscribe to the blog via Feedburner.

 First, the difference between having empathy, and being an empath.
 In simple terms: Having empathy is the ability to resonate with another's feelings; to be in tune with someone's emotions.
 Being an empath is to feel what someone else feels as if the feelings are your own, and I mean this literally.
 (Empaths are seen as fictional by most - not real.)

 I know a lot about the Otherworld - I've been journeying there ever since I can remember and in many ways, it feels more like home than here.
 (I will be writing about those journeys and my experiences in the Otherworld - please bear with me - it takes time to fill a blog, and there's a lot to write about.)

 But, it should be noted to anyone reading this post, that I've only very recently admitted to myself that I'm an empath.